 FCA rules cap the charges on payday loans.
-If you borrow £100 for a period of 30 days, the rules say that the maximum you will pay back in fees and charges is £24.
+For example, if you borrow £100 for a period of 30 days, the rules say that the maximum you will pay back in fees is £24.
 The FCA also only allow payday loan repayments to a limit of twice the value that you borrowed.

 Anyone aged 18 or over can apply for a payday loan.
 Whether you will be approved depends on your personal circumstances and your credit rating.
-You will usually need a bank account in order to apply for a payday loan and be able to make repayments from it.
+You will usually need a bank account to apply for a payday loan and make repayments from it.

 A credit score is a collection of data on your current and past borrowing habits.
-It is the main way that lenders check if your suitability for lending money to.
+It is the main way that lenders check your suitability for lending money.

 A payday loan lender will access your credit report and take into consideration your credit score.
 They will also check your other financial commitments and satisfy themselves that you can afford to make the required payment(s).

 The lower your credit score, the less likely you are to be accepted.
-Some payday loan companies specialise in offering their products to people with a poor credit score.
+Some payday loan companies specialise in offering their products to people with poor credit scores.
 They may charge a higher rate of interest and additional fees as a result.

 Lenders can view multiple applications for credit as a negative – as if you were desperate to access funds.
 They might consider that this indicates that there is a problem.
 To lessen the impact on your credit score, try to avoid applying for lots of loans and having too many “hard” credit searches appear on your file.

 Do Payday Loans Affect My Credit Score?